scaleoutsystems/stackn/README.md

 ```
 $ cd stackn/components/studio
 ```
-At this directory there are two files that need to be quickly modified before running the command `docker-compose up`:
+At this directory there are two files that need to be modified before running the command `docker-compose up`:
 - `cluster.conf`
   - update this file with your kubernetes cluster config by running: `$ microk8s config > ./cluster.conf`
 - `studio/settings.py`
   - The settings file for the Django project.
 Update this file by searching and replacing **all** occurrences of `<your-domain>` with your local IP or localhost domain.
 Obs that certain features will not work if using localhost since stackn apps depends on an external ingress controller.
 Therefore, it can be useful to use a wildcard dns such as [nip.io](http://nip.io).
 For example, if your local IP is 192.168.1.10 then the `<your-domain>` field becomes `192.168.1.10.nip.io`.

 **Note:** We have created a quite basic shell utility script that takes care of the above manual changes.
-You can find it under the same directory (i.e. `stackn/components/studio`) and it is called init.sh.
+You can find it under the same directory (i.e. `stackn/components/studio`) and it is called [`init.sh`](components/studio/init.sh).

 3. Finally, fire up STACKn with the following simple command:
 ```